GENESEE VALLEY GREENWAY:

 -BIKE IT OR HIKE IT-

 Difficulty: Genesee Valley Greenway: Rochester to Avon; Easy.
 Flat, stone-dust rail trail.
-Northern 3 miles is paved.
+Northern 3 miles are paved.

 Genesee Valley Greenway: Avon to Sonyea; Moderate.
 Flat, mix of packed cinders, gravel and mowed surface.